Moving Objects Without Restrictions

 I've come across a number of situations where I would like to move an object such as furniture, cabinetry, or a decorative accessory to a new location but can't because other objects are in the way.
 How can I avoid this?

 Many objects can be moved from one location to another without restrictions by holding down the Ctrl key on your keyboard.
-Four examples are discussed in this article:
+Three examples are discussed in this article:

 - Moving a free-standing object through other objects in floor plan or 3D views.